Simple-Press/simple-press/readme.txt

 	* G00121: Fix an issue with deleting subsites rendering all user posts go guests in any other site that has the forum in use.
 	* G00116: When sorting the user list under FORUM->USERS->MEMBER INFORMATION, the list would be unstyled.
 	* G00117: Custom icons not rendering in drop-down properly.
+	* G00123: Large custom icon images need to be resized when viewing the forum list in admin.
 	* G00000: Multiple issues with caching icon files when a filename is reused.
 Added cache-busting querystrings in the admin area to force cdns and page caches to re-request the file.

 = 6.6.6 =